themastergui/SplunkAddOnForLenses.io/TA-addon_for_lenses_io/README.md

 ### Pre-requisites

 1. A working Lenses instance connected to at least a Kafka cluster.
-If you don't have your own Kafka cluster, you can use the all-in-one [Lenses Box Docker Container](https://lenses.io/downloads/lenses/?path=wizard-form) for free
+If you don't have your own Kafka cluster, you can use the all-in-one [Lenses Box Docker Container](https://lenses.io/downloads/lenses/?path=wizard-form) or the Lenses.io [Cloud Sandbox](http://portal.lenses.io/) for free

 2. An instance of Splunk.
 You can download [Splunk for free](https://www.splunk.com/en_us/download.html)